ava-labs/avalanche-docs/docs/nodes/maintain/chain-config-flags.md

 #### `continuous-profiler-dir` (string):

 Enables the continuous profiler (captures a CPU/Memory/Lock profile at a specified interval).
-Defaults to "".
+Defaults to `""`.
 If a non-empty string is provided, it enables the continuous profiler and specifies the directory to place the profiles in.

 #### `continuous-profiler-frequency` (duration):

 Specifies the frequency to run the continuous profiler.
-Defaults to 15 minutes.
+Defaults `900000000000` nano seconds which is 15 minutes.

 #### `continuous-profiler-max-files` (int):

 Specifies the maximum number of profiles to keep before removing the oldest.
+Defaults to `5`.

 ### Enabling Avalanche Specific APIs

 #### `snowman-api-enabled` (boolean):

 Enables the Snowman API.
-Defaults to false.
+Defaults to `false`.

 #### `coreth-admin-api-enabled` (boolean):

 Enables the Admin API.
-Defaults to false.
+Defaults to `false`.

 #### `coreth-admin-api-dir` (string):

 Specifies the directory for the Admin API to use to store CPU/Mem/Lock Profiles.
-Defaults to "".
+Defaults to `""`.

 ### Enabling EVM APIs